Wander Labs

 Because building alone is heavy.
 You pour hours into something with no one to tell you if it’s any good.
 You drown in tutorials.
 You lose momentum the second nobody’s watching.
 So I built it for people who want to build something real and see it through, with peers beside them and someone ahead of them.

-Here’s how it’s different.
+It runs differently.
 I keep it small, because I can’t go deep with fifty people.
-I ask for one project over the long run, the same one start to finish.
+I ask for one Quest over the long run, the same one start to finish.
 I put real mentorship in front of you, me on calls about your actual work.
 And I measure the whole thing by what you ship.
-What I’m after is simple: three to five genuinely well-built projects by the end of the year, all built in the open.
+What I’m after is simple: three to five genuinely well-built Quests by the end of the year, all built in the open.

 It’s new for 2026 and I’m still sharpening how it runs, but the bar stays where it is.
 If that’s your kind of thing, come build with me.
 Let’s head into 2026 with intent and see where it takes us.